Natasha1324/Rivera_MidtermDSA/README.md

 Top brands like Facebook, Instagram, Netflix, Airbnb, and Uber use React to power their user interfaces.
 Why?
 Because React brings reliability, speed, and scalability to the table.

-## How React.js is Used by Industry Leaders
+## How React.js is Used by Industry Leaders?

 Top companies worldwide trust React.js for its speed, modularity, and scalability: